ravi9/openvino-wiki/GoogleSummerOfCode.md

     2. Why did you choose this specific idea?
     3. How much time do you plan to invest in the project?
     4. Provide an abstract of the solution
-    5. Provide a detailed timeline of how you want to implement the project (include main points you want to cover and dates)
+    5. Provide a detailed timeline of how you want to implement the project (include the main points you want to cover and dates)
 3. Answer the questions:
     1. How do you know OpenVINO?
+    2. What do you know about OpenVINO?
+    3. How could you apply it to your professional development?
-    2. Describe any plans you have for the summer in addition to GSoC
+    4. Describe any other career development plan you have for the summer in addition to GSoC.
-    3. Why should we pick you?
+    5. Why should we pick you?
 4. Tasks
     1. Screenshot of **running** object detection ([401-object-detection-webcam notebook](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/401-object-detection-webcam/401-object-detection.ipynb)) – please take a screenshot for the last code cell
-    2. Link to your pull request (for the prerequisite task)
+    2. Link to your pull request (for the prerequisite task – the top part of this document)

 Proposal examples can be found [here](https://google.github.io/gsocguides/student/proposal-example-1) and [here](https://google.github.io/gsocguides/student/proposal-example-2).
 Please contact early to discuss your application with the mentor.

 ## Project ideas for 2022